 6 Exile; A south-east feature, unexcavated.
 Probably near the axial centre (ingress)?

 7 Child; Undetected?

 7g Galactic Centre; A wall cairn?

-8/9 Healer; ?
-May be crammed against the perimeter wall
+8 and 9 Healer; ?
+May be crammed against perimeter wall.

 10 Teacher; Unexcavated?